freebsd/freebsd-quarterly/2019q4/clusteradm.md

 * Drive upgrade test for pkg builders (SSDs) courtesy of the FreeBSD Foundation.
 * Boot issues with Aarch64 reference machines.
 * New NYI.net sponsored colocation space in Chicago-land area.
-* Setup new host for CI staging emvironment.
+* Setup new host for CI staging environment.
 * Plan how to add new semi-official pkg mirrors